jatinp-mt/ATM-CLI-Node-app/README.md

 $ login Alice
 Hello, Alice!
-Your balance is $210
+Your balance is $280
 Owed $40 from Bob

 $ transfer Bob 30
 Your balance is $250
-Owed $10 from Bob2
+Owed $10 from Bob

 $ logout
 Goodbye, Alice!